sielock/library/README.md

 Simple library app project from the Odin Project.
+Learned a lot about local storage and how to work with it, and the overall project was very educational.